-The Company had no outstanding obligations under its line of credit at December 31, 2012 and 2011, and the Company's entire credit line (\$10,000,000 at March 1, 2013) is available for use.
-Interest on borrowings on the credit line is at LIBOR plus 1.1% (1.4% at December 31, 2012).
-There were no borrowings on the line of credit during 2012 or 2011.
+The Company had no outstanding obligations under its line of credit at December 31, 2013 and 2012, and the Company's entire credit line (\$10,000,000 at March 1, 2014) is available for use.
+Interest on borrowings on the credit line is at LIBOR plus 1.1% (1.3% at December 31, 2013).
+There were no borrowings on the line of credit during 2013 or 2012.
 The credit agreement expires October 31, 2014 and is secured by assets of the Company.
+The Company intends to renew the agreement in 2014.
 In the opinion of management, based on the Company's current financial and operating position and projected future expenditures, sufficient funds are available to meet the Company's anticipated operating and capital expenditure needs.